altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 *Kent looked to Felix, who shrugged*
 "K::Also: what is this place?"
 "C::A front...
-A cardboard front"
+A cardboard front."
 "K::A front to what?"
 "C::I'm a chemist.
 It's a front for chemistry."
 *A door opened to their right*
-"C::That would be one of my assistants with the spectrometry report" "K::You did tests that fast?"
+"C::That would be one of my assistants with the spectrometry report."
+"K::You did tests that fast?"
-'K::Yep, speech is slurred'
+'K::Yep, speech is slurred...'
 "C::This is a clandestine lab - not the dmv, now: want to see?"
 ~Kent was curious, but he was tired, the 'truth mist' wasn't helping him stay awake~ "C::Now, you mean me any harm?"
 *Felix shook his head*
 "F::You us?"
 *The chemist shook his head*
 "C::I am aware, not awake, but aware...
-I intend to stay that way" *Felix paused, then reached out his hand*
+I intend to stay that way."
+*Felix paused, then reached out his hand*
 ~Shadows swam in the corner of Kent's vision~
 "F::We intended to bring back that."
 ~The chemist gave Felix a hard stare~
-"C::We can both get what we intend"
+"C::We can both get what we intend."
 *Kent balled his hands and pushed his nails into his palms* ~Only to keep himself awake~
 *The chemist handed Felix the vial*